- - - - - - SATURDAY, MAY 24, 2025 - - - - - -

 Leigh Anne Couch, Swing Magazine

-Moderator: Katherine Webb-Hehn, Birmingham journalist
+Moderator: Katherine Webb-Hehn, Journalist

 Interstitial One: Questions before Solutions, John T. Edge